ram-sah/Employee-Summary/README.md

 ## Description:

 This project is a command-line application that Generate Employee Profile.
+This Application has option to choose  Manager, Engineer and intern.
+For every engineer, you enter their name, id, email and github.
+For an intern, intead of entering their github information, you enter what school they studied at.
+When the information has been entered, a HTML page will generate with the information in a neat fashion.

 ## License